Housing and Community Life

 Dormitory style living is very common on US college campuses.
 Generally speaking, students who live on campus will share their room with one other person and use shared bathrooms with people from other rooms on the same floor.
 Single rooms are available at extra cost, but their availability depends on the demand for on-campus housing.

-For living on campus the Office of Residence Life can assist you in finding the right accommodations.
+For living on campus the Office of Housing and Community Life can assist you in finding the right accommodations.
 To get an overview of the offered housing possibilities and their respective prices, visit the Housing and Community Life website.
 The Willamette virtual tour provides an overview of the locations of the dorms.

 When living on campus you are required to also have a meal plan.
 Information on meal plans is also available through Housing and Community Life.
 The meal plans allow you to have breakfast, lunch, and dinner at any of the three dining halls on campus.
 Some exchange agreements stipulate a specific meal plan.
 If you are unsure which plan you are entitled to with your exchange, please contact us.